eLearning

 They’re all classified as performance support in one way or another.

-• Job Aid: A short document that usually is printed or a PDF that helps employees accomplish a very specific task rather than multiple tasks.
+• Job Aid: A short document, usually printed or a PDF, that helps employees accomplish a specific task rather than multiple tasks.
 If multiple tasks need to be done, multiple job aids are good to create on each distinct task unless they’re directly related.
 One such task might be to add alt text to an image in Microsoft Word.

-• Quick Reference Guide (QRG): This one is similar to a job aid in that it’s a short and sometimes printable document.
+• Quick Reference Guide (QRG): This is similar to a job aid in that it’s a short and sometimes printable document.
 It varies because it doesn’t necessarily cover how to perform a task.
-Rather, it might be a nice way to reference how something works or information that you can reference to do your job better.
-A cheat sheet in a way.
-A good example is a QRG that gives you common shortcuts on the computer which we have available in our portfolio.
+Rather, it might be a nice way to reference how something works or information you can reference to do your job better.
+It’s a cheat sheet, in a way.
+A good example is a QRG that gives you common shortcuts on the computer, which we have available in our portfolio.

-• Contextual Help: This is a new one but rapidly gaining popularity.
-It could be an overlay in a mobile app that shows you how to use common functionality in an app or it could be a little more in-depth.
+• Contextual Help: This is a new one but is rapidly gaining popularity.
+It could be an overlay in a mobile app that shows you how to use common functionality in an app, or it could be a little more in-depth.
 That is, it could be a full help center that is searchable and then has guides that walk users through specific tasks in the application.
-This is similar to a job aid but is interactive and all the instruction takes place right in the app.
-You’ll find most of these implemented with a digital adoption platform (DAP).
+This is similar to a job aid but is interactive, and all the instructions are in the app.
+Most of these are implemented with a digital adoption platform (DAP).

 Training Videos

-When you need to change the cabin air filter on your car, where do you go?
+Where do you go when you need to change the cabin air filter on your car?
 It used to be that you probably referred to the car user manual.
 Not anymore!
-Now YouTube or TikTok is the most popular place to head when you need to learn how to do something or need a visual walkthrough of how to do something.
+Now, YouTube or TikTok is the most popular place to head when you need to learn how to do something or need a visual walkthrough.

 That’s why training videos are so popular.
 YouTube is full of videos that help you do specific tasks.
 Now, people also expect this same convenience at work.
-Just like job aids, videos are best when they cover a specific short topic and walk you through that process.
+Like job aids, videos are best when they cover a specific short topic and walk you through that process.

 Even though videos are popular, they’re not always the best way to train.
 One good reason for that is training videos are completely passive.
-You just sit there and watch the video and do nothing.
-Okay, sometimes you are trying to do something while it’s playing (maybe a Photoshop tutorial) but that’s not the easiest thing to do.
+You sit there and watch the video and do nothing.
+Sometimes you’re trying to do something while it’s playing (maybe a Photoshop tutorial), but that’s not the easiest thing to do.

-Also, training videos can’t provide you with the ability to practice in a simulated environment and do the work while learning.
-Training videos are amazing for specific tasks and for helping employees in a pinch, though.
-When used properly they’re an effective way to train conveniently and inexpensively for technology.
+Also, training videos can’t allow you to practice in a simulated environment and do the work while learning.
+Training videos are amazing for specific tasks and helping employees in a pinch.
+When used properly, they’re an effective way to train conveniently and inexpensively for technology.

 How To Choose the Right Training for The Project

-There are a lot of things to consider when choosing the right type of training for tech.
-There are specific requirements such as do employees need to practice and then there are more broad requirements when choosing.
+There are many things to consider when choosing the right type of training for tech.
+There are specific requirements, such as do employees need to practice, and then there are more broad requirements when choosing.

 These are some of the most common considerations when choosing the right type of training for your next technology project.
-Often no single type is even the best solution, most of the time it takes a mix of training types for effective training and technology change management.
+Often, no single type is even the best solution; it takes a mix of training types for effective training and technology change management.

 Cost

-For in-person training, there’s the cost of travel, trainer, lost work time, food, and a lot more costs.
-For virtual you get lost work time, longer training times, and other costs.
+For in-person training, there’s the cost of travel, trainer, lost work time, food, and much more.
+You get lost work time, training times, and other costs for virtual.

-The point is there’s a lot to consider in a project and the cost of each training type can vary a great deal.
+The point is there’s a lot to consider in a project, and the cost of each training type can vary greatly.

 How Much Needs to Be Trained

 There are a lot of considerations as to how much needs to be covered in training.
-That’s why we always start each eLearning course out with nothing and only add content if it’s proven required for employees to successfully do their jobs.
+That’s why we always start each eLearning course with nothing and only add content if it’s proven required for employees to do their jobs successfully.

 In training, less is always more.

-Always keep in mind that the more you want to train, the less a person will remember (see below).
-That means you could very well be shooting yourself in the foot thinking everything is important.
+Remember that the more content to be trained, the less a person will remember (see below).
+That means you could be shooting yourself in the foot thinking everything is important.

 Human Capacity to Remember

-Nobody can remember everything, and nobody can spend all day in training while remembering it all.
-If you throw too much at a person then you risk them not learning anything.
+Nobody can remember everything and spend all day in training while remembering it all.
+If you throw too much at a person, you risk them not learning anything.
 That means your entire effort and cost could be for nothing.

-The cognitive load theory covers this well because we all have a limited capacity which makes it essential to understand.
-Everybody’s capacity is different, too, so there’s no way to know what your limit is.
+The cognitive load theory covers this well because we all have a limited capacity, which makes it essential to understand.
+Everybody’s capacity is different, too, so there’s no way to know your limit.
 That means it’s best to stick to less rather than more.
-Just sticking to the requirements will always help training in the end and providing resources for remembering is also effective.
+Sticking to the requirements will always help training in the end, and providing resources for remembering is also effective.

 The last thing you want is to turn employees’ brains to mush with train brain and have them learn nothing.
 That’s counterproductive and costs a lot of money for no return.